schneimo/neural-network-basics/README.md

-# Simple Neural Network
+# Neural Network Basics
-This repo contains a simple implementation of a neural network for own learning purposes implemented completly in numpy.
-This means, that the implementation is not as efficient as other libraries of course, but should implement some important papers in an intuitiv and easy to read way.
+This repo contains a basic implementation of a neural network for own learning purposes implemented completely in numpy.
+This means, that the implementation is not as efficient as other libraries of course, but should implement some important papers in an intuitive and easy to read way.

+## Done
+- Fully Connected Layer
+- Initializations, Activations, Loss-functions
+- SGD

 ## WIP
-- Fully Connected Layers

-- Xavier Initialization
+- AdaGrad, RMSProp, Adam
 - Convolutional Layers
+- Batch-Norm
+- Dropout

 ## Future
 - RNN / LSTM

-- Batch Normalization

-- Dropout
+- Attention mechanisms

-- ...
+- Unpooling